 AVNIR-2 was programmed for repetitive, global-scale observations, and like PRISM and PALSAR, the observation strategy implemented aimed to maintain both spatial and temporal consistency over regional scales.
 The timing of the regional observations had been determined based on cloud statistics, seasonality and sun elevation, although cloud cover inevitably limited the amount of useful data acquired.

 The default mode for AVNIR-2 was nadir view.

-For any given region, AVNIR-2 was typically scheduled for "one acquisition during two consecutive cycles", meaning that if an acquisition is successfully programmed the first of the two cycles in question, it was not be included in the plan during the second (regardless of cloud cover).
+For any given region, AVNIR-2 was typically scheduled for "one acquisition during two consecutive cycles", meaning that if an acquisition was successfully programmed the first of the two cycles in question, it was not included in the plan during the second (regardless of cloud cover).

 - Accuracy: 8 bits

 - Waveband: 1: 0.42-0.50 microns 2: 0.52-0.60 microns, 3: 0.61-0.69 microns, 4: 0.76-0.89 microns

 The only mode for AVNIR-2 is the observation mode which has the identification code OBS and is the nadir view mode: